Thanksgiving Day online sales jump as discounts motivate holiday shoppers

 Adobe's data covers more than one trillion visits to U.S. retail websites, 100 million unique items and 18 total product categories.
 It does not cover in-store purchases, where the majority of U.S. holiday purchases still take place.
 Last year, about 70% of total holiday sales took place in physical retail locations, according to the NRF.

 As retailers face slowing sales, companies have dangled sharp promotions in October and in recent weeks issued cautious outlooks for the holiday quarter.
-And to motivate shoppers, retailers like Target, Macy's and Best Buy are pulling out all the stops, from Disney- or toy-themed experiences to limited-time discounts on hot consumer electronics.
+To motivate shoppers, retailers such as Target, Macy's and Best Buy are pulling out all the stops, from Disney- or toy-themed experiences to limited-time discounts on hot consumer electronics.

 So far, shoppers have seen big discounts in major gifting categories.
 On Thanksgiving Day, toys were up to 28% off, electronics were up to 27% off and computers were up to 22% off, according to Adobe.